-A full description of the process and a worked example can be found in the Community Energy Fund Guidelines.
+A full description of the process and a worked example can be found in the Community Energy Fund Guidelines available from our website.

 Because the Low Carbon Hub does not hold large cash reserves, requests to withdraw capital will be met either out of our ongoing project income or by raising new equity to replace it.
 The timetable set out for replacement reflects the time it may take to raise the necessary capital.